 THE BUTCH CUT

 The butch cut is the longest of the even-all-over buzzes and is done with a 4 guard on the clippers.
 The hair is still movable, and if you have curly hair, the butch cut still leaves a little amount of texture.
-With a butch cut, there’s still just enough hair that a tiny amount of Styling Balm can add volume and shape if you need it.
+With a burr cut, there’s still just enough hair that a tiny amount of Beardbrand Styling Paste can add volume and shape if you need it.

 THE CREW CUT

 The crew cut is rumored to have been named after Ivy League rowers in the 1930s.
 It differs from the buzz cut in that it includes fading on the back and sides while leaving more length on top.
 For a traditional crew cut, you would go with butch length or a 4 guard on top faded into shorter sides.